 Have you wondered how small businesses reduce their taxes?

-WHAT IS A SMALL BUSINESS?
+WHAT EXACTLY IS CONSIDERED A SMALL BUSINESS?

 SMALL BUSINESS AND TAX